Children feel less family support, more school pressure: WHO Europe

-The share of adolescents who report high levels of family support has fallen from 73 per cent in 2022 to 67 per cent in 2018
+WHO says adolescents are facing unprecedented challenges in their social environments, from falling support at home to increasing pressure at school

-Hans Kluge, the World Health Organisation’s (WHO) Regional Director of the European Region. – AFP file
+Julia Klimkiewicz, 19, student and local council member, works on computer in Warsaw, Poland, on April 26, 2024.
+A WHO report says youths' peer support has declined, falling from 61 per cent to 58 per cent, and was most pronounced among girls, where it dropped from 67 per cent to 62 per cent. — Reuters

-Youths in Europe, Canada and Central Asia feel less family support and more school pressure than before, the World Health Organization warned Wednesday, urging countries to improve teens' social environments.
+Youths in Europe, Canada and Central Asia feel less family support and more school pressure than before, the World Health Organisation warned on Wednesday, urging countries to improve teens' social environments.

-The share of adolescents who report high levels of family support has fallen from 73 percent in 2022 to 67 per cent in 2018, with the drop even more pronounced among girls, from 72 to 64 per cent, the WHO Europe said.
+The share of adolescents who report high levels of family support fell from 73 per cent in 2018 to 67 per cent in 2022, with the drop even more pronounced among girls, from 72 percent to 64 per cent, the WHO Europe said.

 Youths also increasingly report school pressure, it added.